 This article talks about the language we use at work.
 Do you use the term “guys’ to mean everyone?
 Is anyone excluded by this term?

-The Social Justice Board has re-issued a 2001 document entitled “Watch your Language” first issued by The Participation of Women Task Group of the Synod of South Australia in 2001.
+The Social Justice Commission has re-issued a 2001 document entitled “Watch your Language” first issued by The Participation of Women Task Group of the Synod of South Australia in 2001.

 Thursdays in Black